Salmon with Creamy Corn Orzo

 Pan-seared salmon fillets sit atop creamy corn orzo, mixed with sun-dried tomatoes in a skillet and perfectly seasoned with salt and pepper.

 Orzo is one of my favorite foods and makes its way into my meals at least once a week with dishes like my lemon orzo salad, lemon garlic butter shrimp with orzo pasta, and tomato orzo soup.
-However, when the weather is hot and I need a quick option that doesn’t involve hours in the kitchen, this salmon with creamy corn orzo is the recipe I turn to.

 With protein, carbs, and even a few veggies, this dish is enough for a complete meal, but it also pairs well with sides like a grilled vegetable salad or savory goat cheese muffins.